oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/html_dom_methods/index.rst

 After previous chapters you are able to create any HTML document statically with ``doument.write``.
 But probably you wonder to create an interactive app.
-For example after button pressing an input will change his value.
+For example after button pressing an input will change its value.

 ======================